kbase/cdm-mcp-server/docs/guide/user_guide.md

 Most MCP‑enabled tools offer two ways to configure a host:

 - **Direct JSON import**
-  Look for an “Import MCP config” or “Load from file” option and point it to your `~/.mcp/mcp.json`.
+  Look for an "Import MCP config" or "Load from file" option and point it to your `~/.mcp/mcp.json`.

 - **Manual entry**
   Open the MCP or API settings, then copy the URL, headers, and other fields from your `mcp.json` into the corresponding inputs.